roscoelabs/beams/readme.md

 ###Requirements

-To implement Beams, you'll need a computer to use as a server that has the following software installed.
+To implement Beams, you'll need a computer to use as a server that has the following installed:

+- **A valid SSL certificate.** You'll have to buy one of these from a certificate authority like Comodo, DigiCert, etc. Be sure to follow the issuer's install instructions carefully.

 - **Nginx v1.7.11 or later.** This part of the stack handles HTTPS verification and, if your project calls for it, enhancfed load balancing to handle heavy traffic.